The Cycloidal Curves

 The curve C(x, y), traced by a circle which rolls over a function f(x), can be characterized by the parametric equations:

-(Note that we changed the variable xt to simply t.)
+(Note the change in variable xt to t for simplicity.)

 Finding the equations of the curve depends highly on being able to evaluate the integral for the arc length.
 Many curves give integrals that can be evaluated.
 Some curves, like the sine curve, do not result in a nice integral.
 I was able to graph the function, however, with the integral using Desmos.
-This curve is shown below.
+This curve is shown later in the page.

 The Cycloid